ipfs-inactive/blog/content/post/053-js-ipfs-0.37.md

 We've setup 2 delegate nodes you can use for development and testing, check the docs for [configuring delegate routers](https://github.com/ipfs/js-ipfs#configuring-delegate-routers) in JS IPFS.

+## ✨ Web UI with revamped Files & Peers

+The new Web UI 2.5 version got a whole new life.
+We have introduced a new help system designed for new users, with explanations on each section.

+The Peers page now allows you to connect to a specific peer via 'Add Connection'.
+We also have a revamped peers table with sorting, identicons for each peer, a simplified location, a new protocol & transport column and latency!

+On the Files side, you can now look at any files in the wild.
+But what does that mean?
+You can now see your pins, remove pins, add new pins, navigate to any `/ipfs/QmHash` or `/ipns/domain.com` path and explore the IPFS world like you never did before.

 # 🏗 API Changes

 - New constructor.
 The recommended way of creating an IPFS node programmatically is now `await IPFS.create()`.
 This change is backwards compatible 😅